Aminoglycosides

 6. Measurement of one concentration (peak or trough) and interpretation using concentration thresholds

-It is unclear whether every patient administered an aminoglycoside requires an individual PK evaluation (Bailey et al. 2013), but some patient populations may benefit more from TDM than others.
+It is unclear whether every patient administered an aminoglycoside requires an individual PK evaluation (7), but some patient populations may benefit more from TDM than others.

 TipTDM Recommendations